 We consider that having a secure VPN is more important than a fast one since the purpose of such software solutions is to protect your online privacy and potentially unlock some services that are otherwise unavailable.
 If you’re only looking at speed when picking a VPN, you probably shouldn’t be using one in the first place.

-The tools we’re going to use for determining whether your service is safe and fast are the IPX website security analyzer and the fast.com service provided by Netflix since we’ve noticed that it gives accurate readings about your connection speed.
+The tools we’re going to use for determining whether your service is safe and fast are the ones we’ve already mentioned in this article.

 Tests are over, let’s see the results

 As we’ve promised you before, we didn’t waste time and brought you the results of our Surfshark security tests.
 You can view the results of our tests below:

 Overall, we are extremely satisfied with the security test results of Surfshark, since no vital information was disclosed with the testing tool.

 Need for high speed

 When doing our speed tests, we try not to judge the VPN provider by trying out only one of its servers.
 Instead, we choose multiple ones and test the speed values for each one of them.